 The purpose of this article is to answer Nick Poyntz assertion that despite significant attacks in the past from historians such as Mark Kishlansky he believes that Adamson’s work does “break new ground”.
-To recap John Adamson’s main argument in his previous essays and in his huge book the Noble Revolt is that a small group or in his words a Junto made up of nobles led a revolt which caused the overthrow of Charles 1st.
+To recap John Adamson’s main argument in his previous essays and in his massive book the Noble Revolt is that a small group or in his words a Junto made up of nobles led a revolt which caused the overthrow of Charles 1st.
 Having finally read the book I find it difficult to agree with Nick’s point.
-The book is well written and extremely well researched.
+The book is well written and incredibly well researched.
 While I agree with Nick that Adamson has uncovered new material and sources I do not believe that he has developed it into a new historiography and therefore break new ground.

-In my opinion for a piece of work to break new ground has to be more than a well-reasoned argument or a rather large amount of text or have expensive colour pictures, Adamson refers to the English Gentry but does not really go into any extensive detail as to the class composition of the gentry.
+In my opinion for a piece of work to break new ground has to be more than a well-reasoned argument or a rather large amount of text or have high colour pictures, Adamson refers to the English Gentry but does not actually go into any extensive detail as to the class composition of the gentry.
 What was its economic position towards the king?
 Adamson maybe a skilled historian but a more detailed description of the class struggle involving his Cabal would have made the book far more precise and concrete.

-Adamson’s books on the English Civil war are part of what has become the ‘post revisionist ‘school of history writing.
+Adamson’s books on the English Civil war are part of what has become the ‘post-revisionist ‘school of history writing.
 The main characteristic of this school of thought is a rejection of both the Marxist and Whig views English Civil War historiography.
-From the beginning of his career Adamson sought to distance himself from any form of socio-economic explanations which have largely been championed by ‘Marxist’ historians such as Christopher Hill and Brian Manning.
+From the beginning of his career, Adamson sought to distance himself from any form of socio-economic explanations which have largely been championed by ‘Marxist’ historians such as Christopher Hill and Brian Manning.

-As I said at the beginning Adamson’s work has previously come under ferocious attack from the historian Mark Kishlansky.
+Adamson’s work has previously come under ferocious attack from the historian Mark Kishlansky.
 Kishlansky’s first essay Saye What which challenged Adamson’s theory extends to nothing more than a catalogue of Adamson’s errors.
 Some of his criticisms I agree with.
 I am not sure Adamson’s cabal of politicians was that influential and I do not agree with his downplaying of Cromwell’s role.
 Also in some respects does seem to turn events upside down, but having said that I think Kishlansky’s critique of Adamson does border on academic bullying.

 Take for instance this quote from Conrad Russell “What makes a historian master of his craft is the discipline of checking findings, to see whether he has said more than his source warrants.
 A historian with a turn of phrase, when released from this discipline, risks acquiring a dangerously Icarian freedom to make statements which are unscholarly because unverifiable”.

-Outside of the academic community these debates which occur frequently might seem like storms in tea cups but in reality particularly when concerning the discussion over the civil war they are expressions of very deep seated divisions over cause and effect.
+Outside of the academic community, these debates which occur frequently might seem like storms in teacups but in reality particularly when concerning the discussion over the civil war, they are expressions of very deep-seated divisions over cause and effect.
 As Lawrence Stone described the history of the 17th century as 'a battleground which has been heavily fought over...beset with mines, booby-traps and ambushes manned by ferocious scholars prepared to fight every inch of the way.”